tradle/why-hypercore/FAQ.md

 - **Level of granularity** is a hypercore.
 For example, if you like to give file access to one person and not to the other, you need to put this file in a separate hypercore to be able to achieve that.
 This works for small number of files, and is an approach used by Hypermerge for [Pushpin](https://github.com/automerge/pushpin).
 Note that you start hitting limits on performance with too many hypercores file handles used and limits on replication of many hypercores between nodes.

 - **Flexibility**.
-Access control is based on revealing Public key for your hypercore.
-Since Public key is baked directly into the hypercore, once it is revealed, there is no taking back access.
-Community-built Co-hyperdrive attempts to solve this.
+Access control is based on revealing the Public key for your hypercore to a peer who needs access.
+Since Public key is baked directly into the hypercore data structure, once it is revealed, there is no taking back the access.

 See a [community discussion on this subject](https://discordapp.com/channels/709519409932140575/727886901100675083/762787502456963101) with one idea being to use **per-file encryption**.
 You can replicate all of the hypercore but have separate keys for individual records or files.
 This fits the project management apps, small team collaboration with light-weight documents, but is not suitable for large file sizes.